vy538/idea-generator/README.md

 - Enlarged view for gallery items with interactive overlay
 - Responsive design for desktop, tablet, and mobile devices
 - Mobile-friendly navigation with hamburger menu
+- User authentication with Google Sign-In
+- Admin panel for managing ideas and gallery items

 ## Project Structure